ecomplus/application-starter/README.md

 npm i
 ```

-Then you can call `npm run serve` from project root to test the function locally before deploy.
+Then you can call `npm run deploy` locally getting configuration from `.env` file on project root.

+You can also set a different `FIREBASE_PROJECT_ID` locally for test purpose only.

 ### Firebase tools